mctools/ncrystal/docs/ncmat_doc.md

 temperature to that value as well when loading the input file (and might decide to raise an error on attempts to override it when loading the file).
-It is therefore recommended that *NCMAT* files with @DYNINFO sections of type *scatknl* should indicate the temperature in the file-name, to avoid user confusion.
+It is therefore recommended that *NCMAT* files with @DYNINFO sections of type *scatknl* should indicate the temperature in the file name, to avoid user confusion.

 At initialisation time, NCrystal will typically integrate the scattering kernel